robguderian/cs-tech-primer/docs/language_bootcamp/javascript/README.md

 "1" == 1; // returns true in JavaScript
 ```

-This was a design choice to make the language more accessible to non-programmers,
+This was a design choice to make the language more accessible to
-but it had a lot of unintended side effects.
-As such, it became important to
+non-programmers, but it had a lot of unintended side effects.
+As such, it
-implement a more traditional equality operation.
-So, in JavaScript, we use the
+became important to implement a more traditional equality operation.
+So, in
-following to check for strict equality (also checks data type):
+JavaScript, we use `===` to check for strict equality (taking into account the
+data type):

 ```javascript
 "1" === 1; // returns false in JavaScript
 ```

-Another important thing to note is that when using ==, the equality is not
+Another important thing to note is that when using `==`, the equality is not
 transitive.
 Here's an example:

 ```javascript